 There’s no better way to feel better, in my humble opinion, than spending quality time with family and friends and bringing your full attention to being with them.
 That’s the real “secret sauce” to kicking your anxiety to the curb (at least temporarily).

-A proactive approach focused on diet, probiotics, and breathwork may be a good place to start in controlling anxiety.
-But always consult a healthcare professional if you’re dealing with anxiety or depression.
+A proactive approach focused on diet, supplements like probiotics, and breathwork may be a good place to start in controlling anxiety.
+But you should always consult a healthcare professional if you’re dealing with chronic anxiety or depression.